Product glossary

 Denial of claim – no proof of loss

-The financial firm denies an insurance claim on the basis that the complainant failed to establish loss has occurred that is covered under the policy, or failure to establish ownership of goods that were lost/damaged.
+The financial firm denies an insurance claim on the basis that the complainant failed to establish that a loss has occurred that is covered under the policy, or there is a failure to establish ownership of goods that were allegedly lost/damaged.

 Failure to act in client’s best interests